 You can present that definition in a visual way like above.
 Adding there design elements such as an icon of a bridge and a grey background for the textbox will make the slide more fresh and appealing to look at.

 The benefits of gap analysis can include:

 - In-depth Insight: Assessment of the gap between perception and reality.

 - Solution Ideas: Solutions to areas requiring improvements.

 - Corrective Actions: Allocation of necessary resources for change’s implementation.

 - Performance Boost: Return on investment evaluation.

-When presenting such list on a slide, consider adding icons for each benefit.
+When presenting such a list on a slide, consider adding icons for each benefit.
 It will be helpful for creating a visual association for a better understanding.

 Visualize customer experience gap

-To illustrate the customer experience gap you can use such a slide with three columns and a stars scale, which is usually used to present ratings.
+To illustrate the customer experience gap you can use a slide with three columns and a stars scale, which is usually used to present ratings.
 The columns can represent: